-Science objectives: In astrophysical environments where large amounts of mechanical energy are involved, like AGN or galaxy mergers, H2 lines can be unambiguous tracers of turbulent dissipation,.
-However, we still miss a comprehensive model of the cooling flow across gas phases to provide a quantitative interpretation of those lines, and derive the gas energy budget.
-The theoretical objective of this PhD project is to develop a physical framework where multi-wavelength observations, including H2 line fluxes that will be measured by JWST in thousands of galaxies, are combined to quantify the cooling rates from hot-to-warm and warm-to-cold phases.
+Science objectives: In astrophysical environments where large amounts of mechanical energy are involved, like AGN or galaxy interactions, H_2 lines can be unambiguous tracers of turbulent dissipation.
+However, we still miss a comprehensive model of the mass and energy transfer rates between gas phases, to provide a quantitative interpretation of the H2 line emission, the formation of molecular gas within hot gas, and the observed cooling flow across gas phases.
+The objective of this PhD project is, thanks to numerical simulations, to develop a physical framework where multi-wavelength observations, including H_2 line fluxes that will be measured by JWST in thousands of galaxies, are combined to quantify the cooling rates from hot-to-warm and warm-to-cold phases.